 Did you know that the first automobile drivers and passengers often experienced feelings of sensory overload simply because they were placing their bodies inside a giant machine and being moved at speeds unlike anything they had ever experience?
 This seems silly to us now.
 We feel that the act of operating a vehicle has become second nature.
 The risk, thrill, and adventure of the automobile have been replaced with all types of gadgets and functions that are supposedly designed to make the act of driving a car easier.

 While many of these things are quite useful inventions, they often beckon our attention away from the task at hand.
-Drivers must take measures to prevent their attention from being draw from the road to what is happening inside their vehicle.
+Drivers must take measures to prevent their attention from being drawn from the road to what is happening inside their vehicle.
 Here is a list of some of the most distracting things that are inside our vehicle and how we can keep them from making our commutes more dangerous:

 Most drivers, even those who are old enough to remember the days before car phones, cannot fathom travelling from one destination to another without the “safety” of having a cell phone available.
 The fact is, cell phones are much more likely to cause an automobile accident than they are to save a life after one.
 It is best to turn off your cell phone or turn it on silent while operating your vehicle.
 It is also advisable to ask your passengers to refrain from talking on the phone while you are driving if their conversations distract your attention from the road.
 We all know that texting and driving is now one of the leading causes of accidents and many states are now adopting laws preventing it.
 Never send a text message, review email, play a game, or surf the internet from your phone while operating an automobile.
+The following video discusses the dangers of cell phones:

 Many vehicles now come with GPS or navigational devices built right into the dashboard.
 Directionally challenged drivers swear by these instruments and many refuse to drive anywhere without them.
 While GPS devices are very helpful, they can be just as distracting as cell phones.
 If your device is removable, always position it in the proper location on your windshield and input your destination before you being to drive the vehicle.
 If it malfunctions while you are driving, pull over and stop your car before you attempt to fix it.
 It is safest to designate a passenger to use the GPS device so that your eyes and attention are not drawn from the road.